 If the "record audio" option is turned on in the system settings, then all audio recordings are saved in the same folders as the .csv files with measurement data.
-The following applies to stored audio recordings:

-- Audio is stored in .wav format (single-channel 48 kHz floating point PCM), which is easily read by many applications - The audio is normalized to exactly 150.0 dB at full scale.
-Different audio players may show the value of full scale differently; often full scale is normalized to a value of 1. - Note that the level calibrations are implicitly preserved by this normalization relative to full scale.
-This allows for easy further processing by acoustic analysis software. - Stored audio files take up considerable amounts of storage space (about 700 MB per hour).
-This fills up the storage capacity of the device relatively quickly. - On a related note, keep in mind that downloading large amounts of recorded audio data to a PC over the USB2.0 interface will take some time.
+- Audio is stored in .wav format (single-channel 48 kHz floating point PCM), which is easily read by many applications - The audio is normalized to exactly 150.0 dB at full scale. - The level calibrations are implicitly preserved by this normalization relative to full scale.
+This allows for easy further processing by acoustic analysis software.
+However, a disadvanage is that the audio may be played back at a low sound level by many audio players.
+You may need to adjust a gain factor to play back audio at a comfortable level. - Stored audio files take up considerable amounts of storage space (about 700 MB per hour).
+This fills up the storage capacity of the device quickly. - On a related note, keep in mind that downloading large amounts of recorded audio data to a PC over the USB2.0 interface will take some time.